gerardo-m/gerardomiranda/ROADMAP.md

 - Fix hiccup when the screen changes height on mobile
 - Improve the coding rain to adjust to screen size
 - Add content anchors
+- Add more technologies (in a dialog)
+- Add news section